-Recent studies by the famous linguistic philosopher, Noam Chomsky, and the MIT scientist and engineer, Robert Berwick may give us pause about associating our first parents with Mitochondrial Eve and Y chromosome Adam, because the infusion of a transphysical soul may well have occurred 130,000 years later - to a man and woman of the same lineage as Mitochondrial Eve and Y chromosome Adam.
+Recent studies by the famous linguistic philosopher, Noam Chomsky, and the MIT scientist and engineer, Robert Berwick may give us pause about associating our first parents with Mitochondrial Eve and Y chromosome Adam, because the infusion of a transphysical soul may well have occurred much later (between 70,000 to 100,000 years ago) - to a man and woman of the same lineage as Mitochondrial Eve and Y chromosome Adam.
 Why so?
 Recall that the infusion of a transphysical soul in an evolved homo sapien is the definitive marker of a human being (as distinct from a pre-human hominid).
 The infusion of this soul need not be coincident with the origin of our common genetic heritage (Mitochondrial Eve and Y chromosome Adam).
 Chomsky and Berwick give us some clues that the first infusion of a soul (though they would not phrase it this way) occurred 70,000 - 100,000 years ago.

-In two well founded studies,159 Chomsky and Berwick show that human language (defined by the criterion of the classical hierarchy of syntax) is completely unique to humans, and that the emergence of language very probably occurred around 70,000 to 100,000 years ago.
+In two well-founded studies, 245 Chomsky and Berwick show that human language (defined by the criterion of the classical hierarchy of syntax) is completely unique to humans, and that the emergence of language very probably occurred around 70,000 to 100,000 years ago.
 They note that the origin of language in human beings at this time is completely enigmatic (i.e. unexplained by any known genetic, biological, or physical cause).
 When we piece together these discoveries, they have all the required signs for indicating a possible origin of a transphysical soul.